lescardone/nlp-project/project-checkpoints/proposal.md

 As a learning of a second language, I have experienced the difficulty in breaking free of text book learning and diving into literature writen by and for native speakers of my target language.

 I hope by analyzing text complexity of English literature, I could better guide ESL learners to novels within their language abilities.
+The next step in this process would allow users to select a topic along with their text difficulty level for recommendations.

 If possible, I hope to expand this recommendation system to Chinese literature to help other students like myself, who are studying Chinese.